 "These buds are waterproof and small, so they don't get in the way when you're running," Tamir says.
 "Plus, the case is extremely durable — I can toss it into my bag and I don't have to worry about it getting damaged, which is a relief."

-11. Best Headphones for Trail Running: Jaybird Sport Vista Earbuds
+10. Best for Trail Running: Jaybird Sport Vista Earbuds

 Take these nature-proof earbuds for a run through rain, snow, mud or a desert sandstorm, and you'll be surprised by how shock absorbent they are.